WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

     "spark.extraListeners": "co.datamechanics.delight.DelightListener"
 ```

 Replace new_token with your delight token.
-It is necessary to do a singin in Delight page and to create a new token.
+It is necessary to do a sign in on the Delight page and to create a new token.
 Delight doesn't work yet with spark version more than 3.2, then we go to build a new image to docker hub.
-We create a new dockerfile to build the image..
+We create a new docker file to build the image.

 ```
 docker build -t wesleyjw/spark-series:spark-py-3.2.4 .
 ```

-After build the image we can to do a push to dockerhub.
+After building the image we can do a push to dockerhub.

 ```
 docker push wesleyjw/spark-series:spark-py-3.2.4